iterative/dvc.org/content/docs/user-guide/pipelines/index.md

 hyperparameter dependencies.

-If the `train` stage depends on `learning_rate` parameter in `params.yaml`, but no other parameters, we don't want it to be invalidated by other parameters from the file.
+If the `train` stage depends on `learning_rate` parameter in `params.yaml`, but no other parameters, we don't want it to be invalidated by other changes in the file.
 Support for hyperparameters allows this kind of granular dependencies.

 In order to create an hyperparameter dependency, we define the file and the name